Best Enterprise Risk Management Software for Large, Complex Organizations (2026)

 Employee resistance often stems from concerns about fairness, privacy, and potential negative consequences.
 Successful programs address these concerns through transparent communication about testing objectives, clear policies protecting employees from punishment, and emphasis on organizational improvement rather than individual performance.

 Framing testing as skill development rather than evaluation reduces resistance and increases participation.
-When employees understand that testing helps them develop valuable defensive capabilities, they become more engaged and cooperative participants.
+When employees understand that testing — including exposure to AI-powered attack simulations — helps them develop valuable defensive capabilities, they become more engaged and cooperative participants.

 Scaling Across Distributed Organizations